getodk/docs/collect-connect-aggregate.rst

 .. admonition:: Connecting to another OpenRosa server app

   Any server application that implements the `OpenRosa API <https://bitbucket.org/javarosa/javarosa/wiki/OpenRosaAPI>`_ can be connected to, using :doc:`the instructions laid out above <collect-connect-aggregate>`.
-You would stil choose :menuselection:`ODK Aggregate` as the server type.
+You would still choose :menuselection:`ODK Aggregate` as the server type.

   In :menuselection:`Server Settings`, there is currently a :guilabel:`Type` option of :menuselection:`Other`.
 It is unlikely you will need this option, since any server application will need to implement the same API as ODK Aggregate.